vanruesc/stay/README.md

 - Still highly customisable!

-## External Resources and Media
+## Linked Media and External Resources

 Stay detects external resources and doesn't touch them.
 The user will experience a synchronous navigation.
-Resources like images or executable files are problematic because they can't be identified as such by their URI alone.
+Hyperlinks to internal resources like images or executable files are problematic because they can't be identified as such by their URI alone.
 You may, however, define an arbitrary number of regular expressions to exclude specific URIs.

 ```javascript
 stay.exclusions.push(/\/nonJSON\//);